yetanothermasterylearning/git/05. Branch concept/readme.md

 #### What is a branch? ####
 - Git Branches help us work on different parts of the project.
-- In technical terms, Branch is a lightweight movable pointer pointing to a specific version history commit.
+- In technical terms, a branch is a lightweight movable pointer pointing to a specific version history commit.
 When you create a new branch, it effectively creates a new line of development, allowing you to work on a particular feature or bug fix independently from the main line of development
 - In Layman's terms, Imagine you and your friend share a two-bedroom apartment.
 Each of you has your own bedroom for sleeping or working without disturbing the other.
 You can watch TV together in the living space.
 Similarly, developers can independently create their branch and work on it.
 Once the work completes, they can merge all the changes into the main/master branch and provide the whole project.

 ### Layman's terms example ###